TendTo/sphinx-doc/README.md

 ```

 ### Whip out the console
-- Run `sphinx-quickstart --sep --ext-autodoc ./.sphinx` This will create the _.sphinx_ directory and its structure
+- Run `sphinx-quickstart --sep --ext-autodoc ./docs` This will create the _docs_ directory and its structure

 ### Don't get lost in _conf.py_
-- In _.sphinx/source_ you will find a _conf.py_ file.
+- In _docs/source_ you will find a _conf.py_ file.
 Edit the following
 ``` python
 # -- Path setup --------------------------------------------------------------